Excitement runs through my veins at this moment!

 Poppy & Rose – This place is a bit far from the area I am covering in this article but I am mentioning it anyway because it is worthy.
-Located on the Flower District, people visit Poppy & Rose for its chicken & waffles, poppy burger, fried chicken sandwich, and biscuits & gravy.
+Located in the Flower District, people visit Poppy & Rose for its chicken & waffles, poppy burger, fried chicken sandwich, and biscuits & gravy.
 Their sides, such as potato salad, parmesan Brussel sprouts, and fried cauliflower, are fantastic too.
 There seems to always be a line to get in and parking may be a challenge.

 Cole’s French Dip – Los Angeles has given a lot to the culinary world.
-One of its child, Cole’s claim to have invented the French dip, a sandwich consisting of sliced roast beef, Swiss cheese and onions placed on a French roll.
+One of its child, Cole’s claim to have invented the French dip, a sandwich consisting of sliced roast beef, Swiss cheese, and onions placed on a French roll.
 Beef broth is served on the side for dipping between bites.
 Cole’s disputes the “Originator of the French Dip” title with another restaurant in Chinatown.
 Disputes aside, it is a tasty place to visit.
 They serve a large selection of sandwiches, sides, pies, and floats.

 Mezcalero – You may not hear a lot about this place but, dang, it is good.
-They have traditional and modern tacos such as carnitas (pork), carne asada (beef), chicken in peanut mole and zarandeado (shrimp).
+They have traditional and modern tacos such as carnitas (pork), carne asada (beef), chicken in peanut mole, and zarandeado (shrimp).
 Their aguachile, takis encrusted corn on the cob and tuna tostada are to die for.
 Plus, they have an impressive selection of tequila and mezcal cocktails.

 Guisados – It doesn’t feel right to go to Downtown and not stop by Guisados.
-Since, I feel like trying all their taco options when I go, I order a sampler with 4 different tacos fillings.
-For me, it is all about the mole poblano, tinga, pork chop in green sauce and cochinita pibil.
+Since I feel like trying all their taco options when I go, I order a sampler with 4 different tacos fillings.
+For me, it is all about the mole poblano, tinga, pork chop in green sauce, and cochinita pibil.
 Do not miss their horchata.
 It is one of the best I have ever had!

 Bottega Louie – This place feels like paradise!
 When entering the restaurant, you are faced with macarons in 10+ flavors.
 Then, you see the most intricately prepared pastries.
 They have things such as eclairs, tiramisu, and fruit tarts.
-You can stop for something sweet or take advantage of their full breakfast, lunch and dinner menus.
+You can stop for something sweet or take advantage of their full breakfast, lunch, and dinner menus.

 Bar Ama – Owned by chef’s Josef Centeno Group, this restaurant specializes in upscale Tex-Mex and Mexican dishes.
 They do taquitos, chiles rellenos and short rib chalupas.
 Visit during happy hour (they call it super nacho hours) to get discounts on food.

 Astro Donuts and Fried Chicken – Seems like I have an obsession with fried chicken.
 Well, let say it is a small obsession (I do not eat it that often).
-Anyway, I do not know how a place can be so perfect by selling vanilla glazed, maple bacon, French toast donuts, chicken sandwiches and chicken baskets under the same room.
+Anyway, I do not know how a place can be so perfect by selling vanilla glazed, maple bacon, French toast donuts, chicken sandwiches, and chicken baskets under the same room.
 Just sayin’

 Otium – This place is probably outside the budget range of many of us but, it is consistently rated, as one of the best places to dine in Los Angeles.
 Plus, if you are a fan of food/cooking shows, you would know Chef Tim Hollingsworth won Netflix’s series The Final Table.
 Lunch is the best options in here (prices in the $15-$30 range per dish).